fedek6/wp-modern-plugin-boilerplate/.github/README.md

 # WP Modern Plugin Boilerplate

-A standardized, well organized, modern, object-oriented foundation for building high-quality WordPress Plugins (based on [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate)).
+A standardized, well organized, modern, object-oriented foundation for building high-quality WordPress Plugins (based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate)).
 It supports modern JavaScript workflow and automated assets building out-of-box.

 This boilerplate breaks dumb [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) and instead of it fully utilizes the [PSR](https://www.php-fig.org/psr/).

 It is the simplest solution for modern JS / PHP workflow!

+If you hate WordPress the same as me (and you still need to use it) — it is perfect boilerplate for you :)

 ## What's built in?